 He was just sworn in to the Canadian Armed Forces as an Officer Cadet in the CIC on the sixteenth of May 2017.

-Officer Cadet Shannon Pecore became a Reserve Force officer January 31st 2017.
+Second Lieutenant Shannon Pecore became a Reserve Force officer January 31st 2017.
 She have been with 105 for the past four years and am looking forward to continuing on with the Corps as an Officer and the current Administration Officer and Co-coordinator for the Master Cadet level of training.

 She was an Army Cadet as a youth and have been involved with the program on and off over the past twenty years in various capacities.
 She have worked at Blackdown Cadet Training Centre as the Recreation Officer for a summer.
 She love mentoring the youth and seeing them grow and mature into the leaders of tomorrow.
 The opportunities that the Cadet Program offers our youth are amazing and she look forward to continuing to promote it and give the cadets of 105 every opportunity to reach their goals.